bsu-cs-jb/cs-411-docs/project-01/specification-p2.md

     - React hooks are used appropriately
     - Repository is hygienic: does not include extra, unnecessary files such as system files or duplicates of project files
+- performance
+    - application does not have performance issues when many timer groups have been created or when many timers are running simultaneously.
+    - application does not unnecessarily re-render components.
+E.g. if there are no timers running, the application should not constantly re-render.
 - UI / usability / UX (user experience)
     - application is usable by someone familiar with modern mobile apps
+    - application does not get into a bad or stuck state when performing basic operations
+    - application does not get into a bad or stuck state when abused
     - application components are visible on devices that have different bezels and safe areas (e.g. when running on devices with "notches" or rounded bezels the components are still usable)